Selling your house without an estate agent’s help

-Points to consider when selling a home privately:
+Points to consider when selling your home privately:

-- Always be careful when inviting strangers into your house and make sure that you are not alone; and
+● Always be careful when inviting strangers into your house.

-We will at this point assist by drafting the offer to purchase agreement, which the purchaser can complete and sign to submit his/her offer.
+We will then assist you by drafting the offer to purchase agreement, which the purchaser can complete and sign to submit his/her offer.

 Once the owner has signed the interested party’s offer, the offer to purchase agreement becomes a Deed of Sale and forms the basis of the transaction and the conveyancing attorneys will manage the whole process from receipt of the duly signed offer to purchase agreement to registration at the Office of the Registrar of Deeds.

-Remember it is the Seller’s privilege to appoint his/her conveyancing attorneys.
+Remember it is the Seller’s privilege to appoint his/her own conveyancing attorneys.

-What is the cost of selling a house?
+What is the cost of selling my house?

 The answer is easy since all transfer costs are payable by the Purchaser.
 The Seller is only liable to pay for the following: